dixonwille/wlog/README.md

 ```go
 func (ui *ColorUI) Running(message string)
 ```
-Running calls Output to write.
+Running calls UI.Running to write.
 Useful when you want separate colors or prefixes.
 RunningFGColor and RunningBGColor are used for color.

 #### func (*ColorUI) Success

 ```go
 func (ui *ColorUI) Success(message string)
 ```
-Success calls Output to write.
+Success calls UI.Success to write.
 Useful when you want separate colors or prefixes.
 SuccessFGColor and SuccessBGColor are used for color.

 #### func (*ColorUI) Warn

 ```go
 func (ui *ColorUI) Warn(message string)
 ```
-Warn calls Error to write.
+Warn calls UI.Warn to write.
 Useful when you want separate colors or prefixes.
 WarnFGColor and WarnBGColor are used for color.

 #### type ConcurrentUI